Ergodicity of explicit logarithmic cocycles over IETs: Abstract

 \section{Abstract}

 {We prove ergodicity in a class of skew-product extensions of interval exchange transformations given by cocycles with logarithmic singularities.
-This, in particular, gives explicit examples of ergodic $\mathbb{R}$-extensions of minimal locally Hamiltonian flows with non-degenerate saddles in genus two.
-More generally, given any symmetric irreducible permutation, we show that for almost every choice of lengths vector, the skew-product built over the IET with the given permutation and lengths vector given by a cocycle, with symmetric, logarithmic singularities, which is \emph{odd} when restricted to each continuity subinterval is ergodic.}
+This, in particular, provides explicit examples of ergodic $\mathbb{R}$-extensions of minimal locally Hamiltonian flows with non-degenerate saddles in genus two.
+More generally, given any symmetric irreducible permutation, we show that for almost every choice of lengths, the skew-product built over the associated IET using a cocycle with symmetric logarithmic singularities that is \emph{odd} when restricted to each of the exchanged intervals is ergodic.}